Jan van Speijk

-Jan Carel Josephus van Speyk (31 January 1802 – 5 February 1831) was a Royal Netherlands Navy officer who became a public hero in the Netherlands for his opposition to the Belgian Revolution.
+Lieutenant-Commander Jan Carel Josephus van Speijk (31 January 1802 – 5 February 1831), also known as van Speyk, was a Royal Netherlands Navy officer who became a public hero in the Netherlands for his opposition to the Belgian Revolution.

-Life

 Early life

-Born in Amsterdam in 1802, Van Speyk was orphaned at the age of 10.
-When he was 18 years old, he joined the Royal Netherlands Navy and served in the Dutch East Indies from 1823 to 1825.
-He engaged in anti-piracy operations in Bangka and Java, which earned him the nickname "Terror of the Bandits" (Schrik der Roovers).
+Born in Amsterdam in the Batavian Commonwealth on 13 January 1802, van Speijk was orphaned at the age of 10.
+When he was 18 years old, he joined the Royal Netherlands Navy after having been refused once prior and served in the Dutch East Indies from 1823 to 1825.
+He engaged in anti-piracy operations in Bangka Island and Java, which earned him the nickname "Terror of the Bandits" (Schrik der Roovers).
+Van Speijk also served in the First Bone War while in the East Indies.

-When the Belgian Revolution began, Van Speyk was given command of Gunboat No. 2.
-Van Speyk despised the Belgian independence movement, and he said he would rather die "than become an infamous Brabander".